meicatalan-postgrad/customer-churn-prediction/README.md

 The ROC curve evaluates the trade-off between true positive rate and false positive rate.

-- The AUC score of approximately **0.82** indicates strong model performance
+- The AUC score of approximately **0.82** indicates strong overall model performance
 - The model demonstrates good ability to distinguish between churn and non-churn customers

 ---

 ## 7. Key Insights

-- Churn is more likely among customers with **short tenure**
+- Customers with **short tenure** are significantly more likely to churn
-- Customers with **higher monthly charges** are more at risk
+- Customers with **higher monthly charges** show increased churn risk
-- Churn is influenced by identifiable patterns rather than random behavior
+- Churn is driven by identifiable behavioral and pricing patterns

-These insights reinforce that churn can be proactively managed through targeted interventions.
+Importantly, a key trade-off was observed:

+> While Random Forest achieved the strongest overall accuracy and an AUC of approximately 0.82, the Decision Tree demonstrated higher recall for churned customers.
+This highlights the trade-off between overall predictive performance and the ability to identify at-risk customers.

 ---